 - weight loss

-Both drugs can also have more serious adverse effects, including:
+Both drugs can also have more serious side effects, including:

 - heart or circulation problems

-- an allergy to the drug, or you’ve had a reaction to it in the past
+- an allergy to the drug or a reaction to it in the past

 - a history of drug abuse

-In addition, you should not take methylphenidate (Ritalin) if you have the following conditions:
+In addition, you should not take Ritalin if you have the following conditions: